kavi1705/kavi1705/README.md

 - 👋 Hi, I’m @kavi1705
 - 👀 I’m interested in all things Computer Science!
 - Mainly Machine Learning, Sports Analysis, Financial Applications, but open to anything!
-- 🌱 I’m currently learning ...
+- 🌱 I’m currently learning how to build and edit Machine Learning Models, also how to implement Sports Data Analysis using Jupyter and Spyder
-- 💞️ I’m looking to collaborate on ...

 - 📫 How to reach me ...

 <!---